Kensington Mortgage : Redemption Statement Request

 Please note, whether you are a member of the public or a conveyancer, you should not supply a mortgage account number with Kensington Mortgage or personal details without being absolutely sure as to legitimacy of the site.
 We will not be asking you to supply any mortgage account number with Kensington Mortgage, personal details or details of the property to which the redemption statement with Kensington Mortgage relates

-Hardly a week goes by where we do not receive enquiries as to where a conveyancing practice can retrieve a redemption statement from Kensington Mortgage.
+On a daily basis we get asked where a conveyancing practice can retrieve a redemption statement from Kensington Mortgage.
 The purpose of this page is to assist in supplying contact information for Kensington Mortgage in terms of knowing where to apply for a redemption statement.
 We are not Kensington Mortgage

 Before proceeding, please describe yourself